-Call 911, your provincial health information line, or other emergency services right away if:
+Call 911 or other emergency services immediately if:

-Call a doctor right away if:
+Call a doctor now if:

 Seek care soon if:

 To find out if you have bipolar disorder, your doctor will ask detailed questions about your symptoms.
 You will be asked how long your symptoms last and how often you have them.
-Your doctor will ask about your family history and may do a mental health assessment.
+Your doctor will ask about your family history.

 Blood and urine tests, such as a test of your thyroid, may be done to make sure another problem isn't causing your symptoms.
 A toxicology screen looks at blood, urine, or hair for the presence of drugs.

 The earlier the disease is confirmed, the sooner you can get treatment, feel better, and improve the quality of your life.
 This can also reduce your risk of other health problems, such as substance use disorder.

 Bipolar disorder is treatable.
 A treatment plan can make you feel better.

 You may need to try several medicines to find the best combination.

 - Most people with bipolar disorder need to take a medicine called a mood stabilizer every day.